High-accuracy sampling for diffusion models and log-concave distributions: Introduction

 A recent line of works~\citep[e.g.,][]{huang2025convergence, huang2025fast, li2025faster} studied higher-order discretization methods, with the resulting query complexity scaling roughly as $\CP\, d^{1+1/p}/\delta^{1/p}$, where $p\geq 1$ is the chosen acceleration order, and $\CP$ hides dependence on other problem parameters\footnote{For example, in the results of \citet{huang2024reverse,huang2025convergence,huang2025fast}, $\CP$ hides polynomial dependence on higher-order Lipschitz parameters or the diameter of the support of $\pdata$.} along with an implicit (often exponential) dependence on $p$.
 These results show that diffusion sampling can be performed with sub-polynomial dependence on $1/\delta$,\footnote{ Roughly, we should expect $\CP\geq e^{\Omega(p)}$.
 Hence, the complexity is at least $d\exp(O(\sqrt{\log(d/\delta)}))$ with the best choice of acceleration order $p$, which is better than $\poly(1/\delta)$ but much worse than $\poly\log(1/\delta)$. } but they still fall well short of the desired poly-logarithmic complexity.\footnote{Furthermore, the approximation factor $\Capx$ in \citet{huang2025convergence,huang2025fast} scales polynomially in the early stopping time, and \citet{li2025faster} additionally relies on the second-order score error $\epsjac$, making the results sensitive to score errors.}

-Meanwhile, the works~\citet{huang2024reverse, wainwright2025score} propose to use density evaluations to achieve high-accuracy samplers.
-As discussed above, this is not compatible with the current practice of diffusion sampling, which only learns score estimates.
+Meanwhile, \citet{huang2024reverse, wainwright2025score} propose to use density evaluations to achieve high-accuracy samplers, and~\citet{Hua+25QuantizedDiffusion} propose a high-accuracy sampler which requires learning a certain ``quantized'' score.
+As discussed above, these are not compatible with the current practice of diffusion sampling, which only learns score estimates.

 Therefore, we state our main question of interest: